 Models, Tools, & Storytelling Techniques

 My friend Phil invited me to design a storytelling workshop for a Nonprofit conference in Madison.
 While we were designing it, it caused me to think about those storytelling techniques, models and resources (like CAR, SUCCES & the Hero’s Journey) that had been most helpful for me.
 Plus, when I told friends about what I was doing, they suggested storytelling technique videos to me (like Mike’s great Ira Glass find) that I hadn’t seen before.
+This workshop and the story resources eventually grew into this Storytelling for Leaders & Trainers online course.

 Whether you have 20 seconds to talk to someone you’ve just met or if you are preparing for an hour long presentation, share a story.
 There are different models that can help you to piece your story together.
 The Made to Stick SUCCES model (Simple Unexpected Concrete Credible Emotional Stories) for communicating ideas that stick at the Lead with Story CAR model (Context Action Result) are good ones for shorter stories.
 Joseph Cambell’s Hero’s Journey is a great one for longer stories.